nguyenhoangdai/audio_fp_code/README.md

 We created a website that hosts the fingerprinting code that we used for this project: https://audio-fp.web.app.

-Our audio fingerprinting source code is at "code.ts" file.
+Our audio fingerprinting source code is in the "code.ts" file.